ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `plugins`:

-  If [:project][:use_exceptions] is enabled, the internal plugins list is pre-populated with 'cexception'.

-  Whether or not you have included [:cmock][:plugins] in your configuration file, Ceedling automatically adds 'cexception' to the plugin list if exceptions are enabled.
   To add to the list Ceedling provides CMock, simply add [:cmock][:plugins] to your configuration and specify your desired additional plugins.

   Each of the plugins have their own additional documentation.